apollographql/apollo-server/docs/source/index.md

 The docs for Apollo Server are mainly written using the [Express integration](), but most of the examples work no matter what server library you use.
 The docs are broken into six distinct sections to make it easy to find your way around:

-1.  **Essentials**, which oultines everything you know in order to get started quickly
+1.  **Essentials**, which outlines everything you know in order to get started quickly
 2.  **Schema Development**, which goes over just what a GraphQL schema is, and how to write one
 3.  **Running a Server**, which explains the mechanics of exposing your schema to clients
 4.  **Best Practices**, to explain the best possible way to build a GraphQL service